EneaDim/flexsoc/README.md

 - `compile`

-Compile the testbench that includes all the RTL files, depending on the specified compiler.
+Compile the testbench and the RTL files.

 #### Simulation Targets

 - `sim`

-Simulate the testbench after compilation, again depending on the specified compiler.
+Simulate the testbench after compilation.

 #### Viewing Waveforms